-This heavy and russeted variety gets its name from its dark plum-colored bloom (the natural wax before an apple is shined up).
-Its red and green peel has a rough etched appearance belying its firm and crisp flesh.
-Harvest begins in late September through October, and it is not a good keeper.
+This large, heavy variety gets its name from its dark plum-colored bloom (the natural wax before an apple is shined up).
+Its red-and-green peel has a rough-etched appearance and some russeting.
+Its flavor is mild and its flesh is firm and crisp.
+Harvest begins in late September through October.
+Blue Pearmain is not a good keeper.

 Harvest: Late Season